Sedgwick County Animal Control reports an uptick in abandoned animals

 WICHITA, Kan.
 (KSNW) – Sedgwick County Animal Control is seeing an uptick in abandoned animals amidst the pandemic.

-Nika Orebaugh, Supervisor for Sedgwick County Animal Control, says 10 pets were reported as dumped and 15 others were believed to be abandoned.
+Nika Orebaugh, the supervisor for Sedgwick County Animal Control, says 10 pets were reported as dumped and 15 others were believed to be abandoned.

 She says before the pandemic hit, animal control averaged a total of two abandoned pets a month.